 By its simplest definition, a mentor is a guide.
 A mentor's contributions guide his or her mentees towards achieving their professional goals and their life goals.
 Key benefits gained from mentorships, like trusted advice, best practices, and shared networks, continue to resonate and pay forward long into the future.

 In addition, being part of a mentorship teaches mentees many valuable life skills, such as the ability to be a team player, the willingness to take on leadership and responsibility, and self-analysis.
 But the chances are that once your mentorship has ended, you'll no longer be meeting regularly.
-However, that doesn't mean the benefits have to complete.
+However, that doesn't mean the benefits have to be complete.
 It takes continued effort and guidance to solidify and strengthen these habits over time.

 Mentor- Mentee Relation